Table of Contents

 Three former HCBS Waivers that offered senior care assistance were merged under this global waiver.
 These include the Personal Choice Program, the Shared Living Program (Rite @ Home), and the Home and Community Care Medicaid Waiver.

-The state of Rhode Island also offers four non-Medicaid programs that are relevant to senior care that provide care and / or financial assistance.
+The state of Rhode Island also offers five non-Medicaid programs that are relevant to senior care that provide care and / or financial assistance.

 2) The Pharmaceutical Assistance for the Elderly (RIPAE) program provides financial assistance with the cost of prescription drugs.
 Discounts may range from 15% to 60%.